Reconstructing k-essence: Unifying the attractor $n_S(N)$ and the swampland criteria: Unifying swampland criteria and attractor point

 Note that in this case we have the possibility to consider the regime in which $1<(-\beta)V(\phi)$, for the function $L(\phi)$ that increases as $L(\phi)\propto 1/V(\phi)$, when the potential decreases during the slow roll scenario.

 Now, for the situation in which the integration constant $\beta$ is equal to zero, we obtain that the reconstruction of the coupling parameter $L(\phi)=\gamma-1/2=$ constant and positive, since $\gamma>30$ in order to satisfy the SC.
+Again, we mention that in this specific case in which the integration constant $\beta=0$, the tensor to scalar ratio $r$ is disapproved from the data and then this reconstructed model does not work, since the consistency relation $r=r(n_S)$ becomes $r=4(1-n_S)$.